-Under the provisions of the Law 24 of 2018, in particular Article 4 (11) of the said law, the tax exemptions does not apply to the share of profits attributable to companies that are owned, wholly or partly by the State, whether owned directly or indirectly, and that are engaged in Petroleum Operations or operating in Petrochemical Industry.
+Under the provisions of the Law 24 of 2018, in particular Article 4 (11) of the said law, the tax exemptions does not apply to the share of profits attributable to companies that are owned, wholly or partly by the State, whether owned directly or indirectly, and that are engaged in Petroleum Operations or operating in Petroleumical Industry.
 Furthermore, Article 2 (12) of the executive regulations accompanying the Tax Law states that the tax exemption available to companies listed on the capital markets is not applicable to their components.

-Management received a signed MOU between QatarEnergy, General Tax Authority and Ministry of Finance.
+received a signed MOU between QatarEnergy, General Tax Authority and Ministry of Finance Management received a signed MOU between QatarEnergy, General Tax Authority and Ministry of Finance.
 The MOU covers the tax reporting and payment implications applicable to the components of certain companies listed on Qatar Exchange.
 The MOU also states that the tax amounts due on the share of the public shareholding companies will be recorded in the books and in the tax returns to be submitted to General Tax Authority.
 Each company shall pay the amount of the income tax relating to the share of profit of the public shareholding company directly to the public shareholding company, and settlement of this amount with the General Tax Authority will be made through the defined arrangement between the public shareholding company, QatarEnergy and the Ministry of Finance as per the MOU.

-Accordingly, for the purpose of accruing the tax liability for the years ended 31 December 2024 and 2023 management of the component entities of the Group has considered the taxable income of components as 100% taxable.

-Management of the Group has recorded the tax benefit or refund received through the settlement mechanism defined in the MOU within the tax exempted income for that related to subsidiaries and within the share of results of investments in associates and joint ventures for the benefit related to those Group entities.
+Accordingly, for the purpose of accruing the tax liability for the years ended 31 December 2024 and 2023 management of the component entities of the Group has considered the taxable income of components as empted income for that related to subsidiaries and within the share of nd joint ventures for the benefit related to those Group entities.
 Deferred tax has been adjusted accordingly.
 The payments received by the Group from the joint ventures and associates relating to the tax benefit are recorded within the investment in those entities.